-This practice aligns with the Standards for Mathematical Practice and Instructional Practice Guide (IPG) 3: Provide all students with opportunities to exhibit mathematical practices while engaging with the content of the lesson.

-LEAP modules support teachers in planning and implementing instruction that engages students in meaningful cognitive work and that moves them toward higher-level understanding of complex mathematical concepts.

-- Make sense of problems and persevere in solving them (e.g., analyze givens, constraints, relationships, and goals and change course if necessary in order to solve complex problems) - Reason abstractly and quantitatively (e.g., both decontextualize problems by representing them symbolically and contextualize problems by attending to the meaning of symbols) - Construct viable mathematical arguments (e.g., make logical conjectures, justify conclusions, and respond to the arguments of others) - Model with mathematics (e.g., apply mathematics to solve real-world problems) - Use appropriate tools strategically (e.g., use technological tools to explore and deepen understanding of concepts) - Attend to precision (e.g., provide carefully formulated explanations, examine claims, and make explicit use of definitions) - Look for and make sense of mathematical structure (e.g., discern patterns) - Look for and express regularity in repeated reasoning (e.g., notice if calculations are repeated and look both for general methods and for problem-solving efficiencies)

-- Support students in exploring tasks without taking over student thinking - Allocate substantial instructional time for students to use, discuss, and make connections among representations - Engage students in purposeful sharing of mathematical ideas, reasoning, and approaches in written responses

-Grade 9-12 LEAP modules feature the following core instructional practices:

-- Pose tasks on a regular basis that require a high level of cognitive demand - Support students in exploring tasks without taking over student thinking - Encourage the use of different representations, including words, diagrams/graphs, algebraic representations, and tables, that support students in explaining their thinking and reasoning as well as making connections among representations

-This practice aligns with the Next Generation Science Standards (NGSS) Science and Engineering Practices.
+Essential Practice Examples This practice aligns with the Standards for Mathematical Practice and Instructional Practice Guide (IPG) 3: Provide all students with opportunities to exhibit mathematical practices while engaging with the content of the lesson.
+Deop Seminar Examples LEAP seminars support teachers in planning and implementing instruction that engages students in meaningful cognitive work and that moves them toward higher-level understanding of complex mathematical concepts. or example, students: Make sense of problems and persevere in solving them (e.g., analyze givens, constraints, relationships, and goals and change course if necessary in order to solve complex problems) Reason abstractly and quantitatively (e.g., both decontextualize problems by representing them symbolically and contextualize problems by attending to the meaning of symbols) Construct viable mathematical arguments (e.g., make logical conjectures, justify conclusions, and respond to the arguments of others) Model with mathematics (e.g., apply mathematics to solve real-world problems) Use appropriate tools strategically (e.g., use technological tools to explore and deepen understanding of concepts) Attend to precision (e.g., provide carefully formulated explanations, examine claims, and make K-8 LEAP seminars feature the following core instructional practices: Support students in exploring tasks without taking over student thinking Allocate substantial instructional time for students to use, discuss, and make connections among representations Engage students in purposeful sharing of mathematical ideas, reasoning, and approaches in written responses explicit use of definition Look for and make ser Look for and express r Grade 9-12 LEAP seminars feature the following core instructional practices: Pose tasks on a regular basis that require a high level of cognitive demand Support students in exploring tasks without taking over student thinking Encourage the use of different representations, including words, diagrams/graphs, algebraic representations, and tables, that support students in explaining their thinking and reasoning a well as making connections among representations ent-Specific Examples LEAD comingro support to observe in angeoring their cience Cont Essential Practice Examples ent-Specific Examples This practice aligns with the Next Generation Science Standards (NGSS) Science and Engineering Practices.
+Deap Seminar Examples LEAP seminars support teachers in engaging their students in the Science and Engineering Practices as a primary mode of instruction.